Outbreak of the First Intifada: Spread of the unrest to East Jerusalem and the West Bank

-Initial Israeli attempts to suppress the uprising
+Initial Israeli complacency

 At the time the unrest began, the Israeli military only had a small number of military units stationed permanently in the occupied territories, with most policing of the occupied territories performed by the Israeli Border Police and the Israeli intelligence services.
 While there had been previous outbreaks of Palestinian unrest throughout the 1980s, the Israeli authorities had largely been able to suppress those outbreaks within a couple of weeks at most and with limited deployment of military reinforcements.
 Despite some soldiers noting that their usual methods of dispersing Palestinian demonstrations were becoming less and less effective, few underwent training or were supplied equipment for riot control.
 According to Sergio Catignani of the University of Sussex, the Israeli military and government interpreted the increase in Palestinian demonstrations and stone-throwing during the 1980s as "individual and sporadic endaevours" that were "not thought to seriously challenge the Israeli occupation."
 Many in Israeli leadership further believed that the status quo of the occupation was sustainable indefinitely.
 Swedish journalist Nathan Shachar has argued that Israeli decision makers in the 1980s made "several conceptual mistakes concerning the Palestinians.
 The most fatal fallacy was that the Palestinians had tacitly accepted the status quo imposed by Israel, including the settlements all over Gaza, the total ban on political activity and the all-pervading presence of the Shabak security service."

 When the unrest began, therefore, neither the Israeli government nor military initially thought that the unrest in the occupied territories was of significant concern.
 On 11 December, Israeli Minister of Defence Yitzhak Rabin left Israel for a ten-day state visit to the United States to negotiate a military pact that would grant Israel many of the same rights regarding American military contracts as NATO members and the purchase of additional F-16 Fighting Falcon fighter jets for the Israeli military to replace the cancelled IAI Lavi programme.
-Despite growing concerns over the unrest, Rabin refused to cut short his trip.
-The Israeli government also only initially deployed limited number of military reinforcements to the occupied territories during the first two weeks of the unrest.
+Despite concerns over the unrest growing while he was abroad, Rabin refused to cut short his trip.